Feature Articles: Food, Fitness and Cooking and Produce

 - To avoid overcooking, remove each food item when it’s done and keep it warm while remaining food continues to cook.
 Always have an extra clean plate or platter handy.
 Don’t put cooked meat on the same plate that held raw meat.

-- Dry spice rubs can be used to boost flavor, but sticky sauces should be added just before serving since they will char easily.
+- Dry spice rubs can boost grilling flavor, but you should wait to add sticky sauces until just before serving, since they will char easily.

-Experiment with grilling this summer!
+Experiment with grilling!
 In addition to the standard burgers, steaks and chicken, try vegetables, fruit, pizza and fish on the grill.

 Grilled Asparagus and Shrimp Quinoa Salad with Lemon Vinaigrette